 - Passenger accident claims: You may have experienced an injury as a passenger.
 Your property may have been damaged in the accident as well.
 The special damages section further into this article covers how road accident solicitors could help you recover costs.

 - Pedestrian accident claims: As a pedestrian you can also make a claim if you are injured by a negligent vehicle or cycle on the road.
+If you’d like to learn how our panel of pedestrian accident solicitors could help you, this guide may prove useful.

 - Cycling accident claims: You can make a No Win No Fee claim if you have been injured as a cyclist through the negligence of another party.